-LTH
+Faculty of Engineering LTH

 Lund has had an institute of technology for 40 years - LTH - which is now part of Lund University, constituting its Faculty of Engineering.
-LTH has more than 5,000 undergraduates studying programmes leading to various degrees.
+The Faculty of Engineering LTH has more than 5,000 undergraduates studying programmes leading to various degrees.

-Among the 4 1/2-year engineering programmes are subjects such as engineering physics, civil engineering, chemical engineering, electrical engineering, computer science and engineering, mechanical engineering, surveying, engineering nano-science, engineering mathematics, information and communication engineering, industrial management and engineering, environmental engineering, biotechnology and risk management.
+Among the 4 1⁄2-year engineering programmes are subjects such as engineering physics, civil engineering, chemical engineering, electrical engineering, computer science and engineering, mechanical engineering, surveying, engineering nano-science, engineering mathematics, information and communication engineering, industrial management and engineering, environmental engineering, biotechnology and risk management.

-LTH has about 540 postgraduate students whose goal is to obtain a doctoral degree in engineering after five year's study.
+The Faculty of Engineering LTH has about 540 postgraduate students whose goal is to obtain a doctoral degree in engineering after four year's study.

-LTH International Office
+International Office, Faculty of Engineering LTH

-The International Office at LTH, Kårhuset is open for students between 8.30 and 16.30.
+The International Office at LTH, Studiecentrum is open for students between 8.30 and 16.00.
 If you have any questions or problems, please feel welcome to visit.
 Turn to Anna Carlqvist and if you want to be sure that she is there just send an e-mail and make an appointment anna.carlqvist@kansli.lth.se

 Academic Year

 The academic year is divided into two terms.
 At LTH each term is divided into two study periods.
 Each study period consists of seven weeks.
 Usually you study at least two courses in parallel during each period.

-Autumn term 2005, August 30 - January 15 Spring term 2006 (preliminary) January 17 - June 3
+Autumn term 2006, August 28 - January 13 Spring term 2007 (preliminary) January 15 - June 1

-Christmas vacation: December 22, 2005 - - January 6, 2006 Easter vacation: April 10, 2006 - - April 17, 2006 (preliminary)
+Christmas vacation: December 21, 2006 - - January 7, 2007 Easter vacation: April 2, 2007 - - April 9, 2007 (preliminary)

 Credit System

 Academic studies in Sweden are organized according to a credit system.
 One Swedish credit is equivalent to one week of full-time studies, and during the course of a normal academic year students should aim at obtaining 40 credits.

 Degree

 The international master's programmes in

 - Bio- and Food Technology

 - System-on-Chip

 - Water Resources

-all lead to the Swedish degree of "Magisterexamen" which is translated into English as "Degree of Master in...".
-This degree is awarded by LTH.
+will lead to the Swedish degree of "Magisterexamen" which is translated into English as "Degree of Master in...".
+This degree is awarded by the Faculty of Engineering LTH.

 Degree projects in engineering programmes

-Aim

 In the project paper the student should display an ability to apply and compile knowledge and skills acquired on various central and qualified courses of the relevant educational programme.
 Through the project the student should demonstrate an ability to identify, analyse and solve a technical or scientific problem and evaluate the solution, and to present and document the result.
 The project should be an in-depth study of a topic, showing that the student can apply the methods of science and engineering.

 The paper should be the result of independent work, carried out individually or in a group of two.
 If the paper is produced jointly there should be a clear statement of who contributed what.
 The paper should be written on one of the topics stated in the study programme syllabus unless the education committee permits an exception in individual cases.

-A pass on the project is compulsory if a student it to obtain a degree in engineering.
+A pass on the project is compulsory if a student is to obtain a degree in engineering.

 Content

 The work on the project includes: